 Now that we know how merge and rebase differ, it’s time to scrutinize the two outcomes in more detail.

-As a member you'll also get instant access to downloadable resources tailored to help you excel with Git!
+As a member you'll also get instant access to other downloadable resources tailored to help you excel with Git!

 How Merge and Rebase Differ